Contents of Article

 CHANGE ABC '12345'

-NOTE: The operands of SET must be separated by blanks.
+NOTE: The operands of SET may be separated by blanks, or not, as you prefer.
 That is,

 Description